mjohndus/adminer/docs/upgrade.md

 - Plugin `AdminerFrames` (frames.php) (renamed to `FrameSupportPlugin`) now accepts the list of allowed sources for `Content-Security-Policy` HTTP header.

+- Plugin `AdminerEditForeign` (edit-foreign.php) (renamed to `ForeignEditPlugin`) can not display unlimited number of foreign values.
+The default limit is 200, now.

 - Plugin [AdminerCollations](https://github.com/pematon/adminer-plugins#adminercollations) by Pematon is replaced by `visibleCollations` configuration option.
 See [Configuration options](/docs/configuration.md) for more information.